ProjetPP/projetpp.github.io/documentation.md

 ####[Literature review](documentation/pppLiteratureReview_YassineHamoudi.pdf)

-How answering natural language questions using existing structured databases?
+How to answer questions in natural language using existing structured databases?